disklosr/stinsel/README.md

 An opinionated, convention-based collection of ansible scripts to ease management of self-hosting containers and services.

 I use this to manage my servers and self-hosted services.
-I'm keeping this repo open so others can get inspiration from it while I can gather feedback from them.
+All my infrastructure is defined in this repository that I'm sharing publicly so others can get inspiration from it while I can gather feedback from them.

 ## Why did I build this?